JohnPetros/JohnPetros/README.md

   <li>🎓 Systems development student at ETEC (Technical School)</li>
   <li>🚀 I strongly believe that programming can change people's lives and for that reason I'm always looking to improve myself more and more</li>
   <li>📚 I'm Currently studying and expanding knowledge in Frontend web development technologies, such as HTML, CSS, JavaScript/TypeScript, ReactJs and NextJs.
 I've also had contact with and some expertise in backend technologies like Nodejs and PHP, but only to expand my range of possibilities and , of course, out of curiosity 😜</li>
-  <li>⚡ Reading comic books and watching movies are some of my hobbies</li>
   <li>📍 From São José dos Campos SP, Brazil</li>
 </ul>